gayatrirajgor/SEI-Project-1/README.md

     addDog(dogCurrentPosition)
 ```
 ### Special Food
 When the player enters a cell that contains a class of treat, 20 points is added to the score and the treat class is removed from that cell.
+I also added sound each time a treat had been eaten.

 ```js
 function removeTreat(){